 Food & Beverage business

 Most food businesses are required to be registered under the Food Act 2008.
-EHOs will liaise with food business proprietors during the application phase to assess and assist with compliance.
 Penalties apply for food businesses operating without registration.

 Application forms